-How many restaurants in Montreal can claim to have celebrated 25 years of existence?
-Le Saloon Bistro Bar (in the Village) can…and that’s a serious testament to their perseverance and continuous hard work.
+How many gay friendly restaurants in Montreal can claim to have celebrated 25 years of existence?
+Le Saloon Bistro Bar (in Village) can…and that’s a serious testament to their perseverance and continuous hard work.
 “Le Saloon isn’t just an institution in the gay community, it’s an institution in regards to the city as a whole”, says Philip Demers, who’s been the owner for 17 of these years.

 It’s true, owning a restaurant in Montreal is a cutthroat business.
 And the many changes that the Village, Montreal’s gay neighborhood, has experienced over the years has bent the will of many a restaurateur, like water erodes cliffs.
 But Le Saloon is still here.